Book a call with admissions

 How Much Exercise Do You Need?

 No need to be a fitness fanatic or exercise enthusiast for these advantages.
 Even moderate amounts can make a big difference.
-The CDC recommends at least 150 minutes per week of moderate-intensity aerobic activity or 75 minutes per week of vigorous-intensity aerobic activity.
+The CDC recommends at least 150 minutes per week of moderate-intensity aerobic activity or 75 minutes per week of vigorous-intensity aerobic activity2.

 Type Of Exercises To Consider